kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 Congratulations to Yang for receiving the AHA postdoctoral fellowship.

 **November, 2025:**
-Congratulations to Krishan for receiving all three Wellness Challenge Prizes at the AHA Scientific Session conference 2025..
+Congratulations to Krishan for receiving the Wellness Challenge Prize at the AHA Scientific Session conference 2025..

 **August, 2025:**
 Congratulations to Yunxia for receiving the Oxford Nanopore Technologies Bursary.